The Experience of Mom Guilt

 The Invisible Weight of Motherhood

 Most mothers will hear the words “mental load” and have an immediate emotional and physical reaction.
-Many women in heterosexual relationships carry a significant amount of the emotional and mental labor within the home, and this load increases tenfold once she finds out she is pregnant.
+They might tense up and say, “Don’t even get me started.”
+Many women in relationships carry a significant amount of the emotional and mental labor within the home, and this load increases tenfold once they find out they are pregnant.

-As soon as the pregnancy is discovered, there is so much to think about.
-What do I eat?
-What do I need before the baby comes?
-How do I make more money?
-How do we prepare for the nursery?
+As soon as you find out you are pregnant, there is so much to think about.
+What do you eat?
+What do you need before the baby comes?
+How do you make more money?
+How do you prepare for the nursery?
 From that moment on, Google often becomes your best friend

 Once that baby arrives, the dynamic shifts even more.
-As much as it would be nice to be able to split parenthood equally, there are unfortunately dynamics at play that make it extremely difficult for the mother to share in the responsibilities.
-If the mother decides to exclusively breastfeed, all feeding responsibilities are hers to bear.
+As much as it would be nice to be able to split parenthood equally, there are, unfortunately, dynamics at play that make it extremely difficult for the mother to share in the responsibilities.
+If she decides to exclusively breastfeed, all feeding responsibilities are hers to bear.

 Why the Mental Load Feels So Heavy